We also offer wedding beauty services in Whistler, BC. Find out more at Whistler Wedding Make-up

 What frame sizes are available?

-11" x 14" White, Black or Wood Frame - $275
+11" x 14" White, Black or Wood Double Glass Float Frame - $325

-13" x 16" Black or White Frame - $325
+13" x 16" Black or White Double Glass Float Frame - $375

-16" x 20" Black, White or Wood Frame - $375
+16" x 20" Black, White or Wood Double Glass Float Frame - $425

 Can I choose my design style?

-Yes, we discuss your preferred design and what's possible with your flowers once they are pressed.
-We generally work with three different designs - the Deconstructed Bouquet which shows flowers ornately placed across the entire frame, the Birdseye Bouquet which resembles the view of looking down on your bouquet and the Growing Garden Bouquet, which shows flowers growing upwards from the bottom of the frame.
+Yes!
+We discuss your preferred design and what's possible with your flowers once they are pressed and ready to frame.
+We generally work with three different designs - a "Floating Flowers" layout which shows flowers ornately dotted across the entire frame, a "Bouquet Burst" which resembles the view of looking down on your bouquet and a "Growing Garden" which shows flowers growing upwards from the bottom of the frame.
+We can also create a totally customised design, if you have something specific in mind.

 How do I care for my flower frame?